 - a.
 The General Fund is the general operating fund of the County.
 It is used to account for all financial resources except those required to be accounted for in another fund. - b.
 The Jail Fund is used to account for the operations of the York County Jail.

-- c.
-The Deeds Preservation Fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes. - d.
+Revenue sources are primarily from the transfer of tax revenue from the general fund and other intergovernmental revenues. - c.
+The Deeds Preservation Fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
+Revenue sources include intergovernmental revenues. - d.
 The Layman's Way Fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
+Revenue sources are from transfers from the general fund.